-The number of allegations decreased for almost all allegation types between April and December 2015 when compared with the same time period during 2014.
+The number of allegations decreased for almost all allegation types during 2015/16 when compared with last year.
 The number of allegations regarding an officers Failure in Duty or Oppressive Behaviour decreased more than for other allegation types during this time.
 The only allegation types to show any increases during this time were Section 55 referrals and mishandling of property (Table 3).

-Table 3: Comparison in the Types of Allegations received between April to December 2014 and April to December 2015
+Table 3: Comparison in the Types of Allegations received between 2014/15 and 2015/16